nksz6/nksz6/README.md

 Also learning how to use the Angular web framework.

-You can email me at: kelley.nicholas@outlook.com
+You can email me at: kelley.nicholas@outlook.com or go to my LinkedIn.